parsokev/graph_repo/README.md

 This project can be built by either using:
 - CMake
 - Unix Makefile (included in git repository)

+NOTE: Implementation and Interaction is primarily conducted by providing terminal input utilizing Bash

 To build this project as a cmake project, please ensure you have the following installed: